Read original article here: http://www.eweek.com/storage/emc-launches-virtustream-global-hyper-scale-storage-cloud.html

 Syncplicity, a top-seller for EMC in the hybrid enterprise file sync and share market, will use Virtustream Storage Cloud to meet its customers' mobility and security needs, the company said on May 2.

-"Virtustream offers a complete Hybrid EFSS solution enabling rapid large-scale deployments," said Syncplicity CEO Jon Huberman.
-"The combination of Syncplicity's hybrid EFSS solution with Virtustream's highly secure and scalable storage cloud delivers mobile access anytime, anywhere and on any device, with the security and data residency compliance demanded by enterprises."
+"Virtustream offers a complete Hybrid EFSS solution enabling rapid large-scale deployments," said Syncplicity by Axway CEO Jon Huberman.
+"The combination of Syncplicity by Axway's hybrid EFSS solution with Virtustream's highly secure and scalable storage cloud delivers mobile access anytime, anywhere and on any device, with the security and data residency compliance demanded by enterprises."

-Virtustream Storage Cloud with Syncplicity is slated to be generally available on May 10 with nodes in the United States and Europe.
+Virtustream Storage Cloud with Syncplicity by Axway is slated to be generally available on May 10 with nodes in the United States and Europe.
 For more information, go here.